nabatsen/ELEC-C9821-2022-Project-Visitor-Tracker-team3/README.md

 # Project: Visitor Tracker

-Visitor tracking for exhibition space(s) in Aalto University
+Visitor tracking for exhibition space(s) in Aalto University.

 # Design concept

 Problem: hosts want to know how many people visit their exhibition.
-In addition, they would also like to collect more fine-grained data to understand which parts of the exhibition are the most popular and how visitor numbers change with time
+In addition, they would also like to collect more fine-grained data to understand which parts of the exhibition are the most popular and how visitor numbers change with time.

-Typical Solution: curators keeping track of visitors behavior while leading the excursions / observing the exhibition and analyzing the data by themselves
+Typical Solution: curators keeping track of visitors behavior while leading the excursions / observing the exhibition and analyzing the data by themselves.

-Our Solution: build the system consisting of device keeping track of people’s movements around the exhibition, backend storing and analyzing the data, and web interface to display the results to the user
+Our Solution: build the system consisting of device keeping track of people’s movements around the exhibition, backend storing and analyzing the data, and web interface to display the results to the user.

 # Visualization